 Kids have so much fun cutting out the lines that they don’t even realize that they are working hard to develop their fine motor skills.

 Graphing is a great beginning math skill for kids.

 On this printable, your child will get to identify each object at the top and practice their counting skills to determine how many of that object there are.

 Once they count them, they will then dot them on the graph and write the number on the blank line.

 This printable helps with counting, graphing, and the concept of less, more, and the same.

 We love using this sheet over and over again by laminating it and using manipulatives.

 The maze printable helps children identify a pattern and follow directions as they help the leprechaun find their way by dotting all the shamrocks on the pattern to the pot of gold.

-You can easily make these reusable as well by laminating and then covering with a manipulative or using a dry erase marker.
+You can easily make these reusable as well by laminating and then covering them with a manipulative or using a dry-erase marker.

 If it is snack time we will sometimes give the kids small pieces of cereal to mark the path and then once it is marked they can eat their snack.
 Lucky Charms is the perfect cereal for this!